Meet the GCEDC's Professional Staff

 Recently, Steve’s team completed securing funding and bringing a 250-acre site, The Genesee Valley Agri-Business Park (Ag-Park), to shovel-ready status.
 This site is New York State’s first shovel-ready site dedicated to the food and beverage industry.
 Working in collaboration with his regional and state economic development partners, the Ag- Park has attracted two multi-national yogurt plants, including the $206M Muller Quaker Dairy (MQD) facility and Alpina Foods.
 Notably, Muller Quaker Dairy received its building permits in 15 days.
 In 2017, HP Hood purchased the MQD plant, pledged an additional $200M in improvements and expansions, and will be manufacturing shelf stable fluid milk products in 2018.
 Steve has been successful in securing over $40 Million in funding for the Western New York Science & Technology Advanced Manufacturing Park (WNY STAMP), a 1,250 acre shovel-ready campus development project designed for global investment from the advanced manufacturing, semiconductor, photovoltaic, optics/photonics and bio-manufacturing sectors.

 During his tenure as CEO of the GCEDC Steve has secured 449 project “wins”, secured private sector pledged capital investment of $1.3B and pledges of the creation of 4,240 jobs.
-His leadership has driven the Batavia Micropolitan Area (Genesee County) to be ranked by Site Selection Magazine as one of top 10 fastest growing Micropolitan’s nationally the last 14 years running.
-In 2018 Site Selection ranked the Batavia Micropolitan as the second fastest growing Micropolitan in the Country.
-In recognition of his efforts, that focus on regionally impactful projects, Steve was honored by the New York State Economic Development Council as New York State’s Economic Developer of the year in 2012.
+His leadership has driven the Batavia Micropolitan Area (Genesee County) to be ranked by Site Selection Magazine as one of top 10 fastest growing Micropolitan’s nationally the last 18 years running.
+In recognition of efforts that focus on regionally impactful projects, Steve was honored by the New York State Economic Development Council (NYSEDC) as New York State’s Economic Developer of the year in 2012.

 Mark Masse, CPA